sstadt/d20-character-tracker/README.md

 Components will be created in `assets/js/components`.
 The parent parameter is optional, and further nests the created component.
 For example, passing `someCoponent` as the parent parameter will build the component at `assets/js/components/someComponent/`.

+#### Dev Resources

+A list of the current icons can be access while running the app at http://localhost:1337/dev/icons

+There is a wiki - which currently only scratches the surface and needs metric boat loads of love - on github: https://github.com/sstadt/sw-game-table-wiki

 #### Registering a new User in the app

 In order to complete user registration on the app locally, you will need to set up an app password with a gmail account and plug the credentials into `local.js` so you can send registration emails.

 Alternatively, you could browse the user collection by connecting to the mongo container and change the `confirmed` property of the user document you've registered to `true`.

-### Roadmap
+### Roadmap - needs re-evaluated from 0.2 on, no longer pursuing automated integration and character wizards

 #### 0.1 - Ready for Play

- - manual Characters and NPCs
+ - manual Characters and NPCs - NEED CHARACTERS
- - freeform game data
- - encounters
+ - encounters - DONE
- - maps
+ - maps - DONE
- - crawls
+ - crawls - NEED VOLUME CONTROL
- - dice roll shortcuts, chat
+ - dice roll shortcuts, chat - DONE

 #### 0.2 - Game Data API